search

 • When the U.S. dollar is bought, the USD/JPY rises and the EUR/USD falls

-• When the US dollar is sold, the USD/JPY falls and the EUR/USD rises
+• When the U.S. dollar is sold, the USD/JPY falls, and the EUR/USD rises.

-At Exness, currency pairs available for trading on Standard, Standard Cent, and Zero accounts are assigned suffixes.
-These suffixes vary depending on the account type; for Standard accounts, both MT4 and MT5 add an "m" to the end of the instrument name, resulting in a format such as "USDJPYm".For Standard Cent accounts, a "c" is appended to the end of the instrument symbol in both MT4 and MT5.
-For Zero accounts, a "z" is appended to the end of each instrument symbol in both MT4 and MT5.
-Note that for Low Spread, Zero, and Pro accounts, nothing is appended to the end of the instrument names in either MT4 or MT5.
+At Exness, currency pairs available for trading on Standard, Standard Cent, and Zero accounts have suffixes added to their names.
+The suffix varies depending on the account type; for Standard accounts, both on MT4 and MT5, an “m” is added to the end of the instrument name, resulting in a name like “USDJPYm.”For Standard Cent accounts, a “c” is appended to the end of the instrument symbol in both MT4 and MT5, and for Zero accounts, a “z” is appended to the end of each instrument symbol in both MT4 and MT5.Note that for Low Spread, Zero, and Pro accounts, no suffix is added to the end of any instrument name in either MT4 or MT5.

 ロースプレッド/プロ口座